 And so, at the same time, the values of Sparta, including its almost cult-like social rigidity and rigor, gave way to new customs that came with the new world opening up to them.

 This was admittedly a kind of “globalization,” which tragically left behind entire cultures and peoples in the wake of Roman hegemony.

 And so of the ancient Sparta, and of its heroic warriors, there are now only memories and legends.

-So we can see how food, and the way it is lived and experienced, has always played a central role in our history.
+Hence, we can see how food and the way it is experienced has always played a central role in our history.

 Indeed, we are what we used to eat.